Review of Round One

 Minor setbacks people, minor setbacks.

-Joey Harrington "I am going to ruin an entire sports season for Zach after he has defended and stood by me" Award with that travel with 4 seconds left in regulation giving Pacific a chance to win it.
+Boston College almost gave me a coronary with that double over-time fiasco against Pacific.
+Craig Smith almost won the Joey Harrington "I am going to ruin an entire sports season for Zach after he has defended and stood by me" Award with that travel with 4 seconds left in regulation giving Pacific a chance to win it.

 It took a half for them to get started, but LSU flexed it muscle against Iona and showed why I like them so much.
 For the record freshman Tyrus Thomas is currently in the lead by costing the NCAA approx. $130 when he misplaced three basketballs into the crowd, two on monster blocks, one on a ridiculous pass that may have actually left the arena all-together.

+I think I am going to give myself the "Most Inexplicable, ridiculously Stupid Omission from an NCAA Preview" Award for forgetting to not only mention, but to realize that the great Steve Fisher was still prowling the sidelines for San Diego State.
 The Fish is looking much older now than he did in the days of The Fab Five at Michigan.
 Much like Coach Norman Dale, Fisher may have never been the best in-game coach, but the guy got it done in every other aspect of the game.
 I think The Fonz's Defensive Coordinator from The Waterboy could have coached that 1989 Title winning team when Glen Rice set the NCAA record for consecutive sprint-off-the-pick-fade-away-threes at 173.
 And the Fab Five could coach themselves to two straight title game loses to UNC and Duke.

 But give Fisher credit, he did what no Big Ten coach was smart enough to do, double team Marco Killingsworth before he even could catch a pass.
 Had it not been for Indiana's extreme emotional edge and timely shooting from Robert Vaden, the Aztecs would have marched on.